gokudomatic/eco-state-machine/README.md

 ## Examples

 ### Example 1
-Let's consider a simple case of 2 states "a" and "b", where the machine switch from one state to the other every 3 seconds.
+Let's consider a simple case of 2 states "a" and "b", where the machine switchs from one state to the other every 3 seconds.
 The code for the node that uses the machine would be like this:
 ```python
 extends Node